Inspiration

 Distance: 19.8km

-More rural exploration along old roads and private tracks, passing little villages all with a bit of life in them.
-After nata and a coffee in Cercal, catch the local bus a short way to Vila Nova de Milfontes, and stay in the old centre by the fort.
+This section brings more rural exploration along old roads and private tracks, passing little villages full of life.
+After pastel de nata and a coffee in Cercal, catch the local bus a short way to Vila Nova de Milfontes, and stay in the old centre by the fort.
 Take a short walk in the evening out to the headland at the end of the sheltered beach.
 It’s a great view back and you can look south along the coast to see where your journey continues on the Fishermen’s Way.

 Receive our guides, destination ideas and insider travel tips straight to your inbox